 - All research and technical assistance must take place remotely via phone, email, video calls, etc. and have necessary IRB approvals for any research components.

-J-PAL South Asia’s Cash Transfers for Child Health initiative (CaTCH) is accepting off-cycle proposal submissions for research on the design and delivery of cash transfer and in-kind transfer programmes (including vouchers) and pay-for-performance programmes to improve child health outcomes, directly related to COVID-19.
-Proposals will be accepted on a rolling basis till April 30th, 11:59 PM PT, must involve a government partnership in India, and demonstrate link to under-5 child health outcomes.
+J-PAL South Asia’s Cash Transfers for Child Health initiative (CaTCH) is accepting off-cycle proposal submissions for research directly related to COVID-19 that can produce quick insights for policymakers to inform their response to the pandemic.
+This may include add-on funding for existing projects to incorporate a treatment arm related to responses to COVID-19, or add-on modules related to the impact of COVID-19, particularly for maternal and child health services and outcomes.
+Proposals will be accepted on a rolling basis.
 Funding is capped at $67,500.
 This call is open to J-PAL affiliates, all invited researchers for J-PAL initiatives, and graduate students advised by J-PAL affiliates.
-Proposals will be reviewed on a rolling basis every 2 weeks.
-Please direct any questions to [email protected].
+Proposals will be reviewed on a rolling basis every two weeks.
+Please direct any questions to [email protected]

-J-PAL Africa’s Digital Identification and Finance Initiative (DigiFI Africa): Only proposals that are add-ons to an existing RCT will be considered.
-It does not need to be an RCT funded by a J-PAL initiative.
-Applications are open on a rolling basis till April 30, 2020 and will be reviewed every week.
-This off-cycle call is open to J-PAL affiliates and invited researchers across all initiatives.
+J-PAL Africa’s Digital Identification and Finance Initiative (DigiFI Africa): DigiFI is accepting off-cycle proposals for projects that will rapidly respond to policy needs in times of COVID-19 and/or make large contributions to informing policy responses to crises.
+We are only accepting submissions that use randomized evaluations i.e. either add-ons to existing RCTs or new RCTs that build on existing data.
+In the case of add-ons, the original evaluation need not be funded by a J-PAL initiative.
+Applications are open on a rolling basis and will be reviewed every couple of weeks.
+If a quicker response is required, please write to us and we get back to you as soon as possible.
+This off-cycle call is open to J-PAL affiliates and invited researchers across all initiatives, as well as to African scholars.
 Funding is capped at $250,000 per project.
 The research topics should fall within the scope of DigiFI as laid out in the DigiFI framing paper, and can be in partnership with a government, private sector or NGO with a focus on sub Saharan Africa.
 We recommend exploring the benefits or costs of digitization in a time of crisis.
 The proposed methodology should, of course, not include any person-to-person physical interaction.
-Please direct any questions to [email protected]
+Please direct any questions to [email protected].